What Are Source Modes?

 The Sound Levels Window shows what audio source is in use.
 Clicking on the name of the source will show you any other available sources.
 The Microphone menu at the top of your display also provides options, including the Mute Microphone tool—shift⌘M.

 A meter in the Sound Levels Window will show the currently selected source’s volume level.
 You can adjust this with the slider.
-When a Skype call is used, you can also adjust its levels with the Sound Levels Window.
+When a Skype call is in progress, you can also adjust its levels with the Sound Levels Window.
 More on Skype Interviews later in this manual.
+When sharing your screen, you’ll also see a sound level adjustment for System Audio.

 How Ecamm Live Deals with Audio